Safety tips to avoid Mac battery exploding issues

 For example, try to turn your screen brightness down just a few bars when not plugged in to ease the strain on your battery.
-Switching off Bluetooth could also be of help since your MacBook wouldn’t spend any time monitoring potential connections.
+Switching off Bluetooth could also help since your MacBook wouldn’t spend any time monitoring potential connections.

-Additionally, explore all the options in your Mac’s Energy Saver menu:
+Additionally, explore all the options in your Mac’s Battery menu:

 - Launch System Preferences > Battery.

 - Check “Slightly dim the display while on battery power.”

 - See whether it makes sense for you to keep the Power Nap option activated.

 - Position the “Turn display off after” slider somewhere between 1 and 15 minutes (the shorter, the better).

 - Implement changes in both Battery and Power Adapter tabs.